Visual Guard Features

 Static Actions

-Your code retrieves the user permissions via the Visual Guard API and enables the proper application features.
-E.g., if the user has the permission "Can_Read_Invoice", then enable the button "View_Invoice".
+Your code retrieves user permissions via the Visual Guard API and enables the appropriate application features.
+For example: if the user has the permission "Can_Read_Invoice", enable the button "View_Invoice".

 Grant Access Rights to Users

-Grant roles or permissions to users via the Visual Guard Console, or by programming via the VG API.
+Grant roles or permissions to users via the Visual Guard Console, or programmatically via the VG API.

 Grant Access Rights to User Groups

-You can grant Roles to Groups.
-When placing users in groups, they automatically get the roles of their groups.
-Optionally, you can choose to propagate Group roles to sub-groups.
+Grant roles to groups.
+When placing users in groups, they automatically inherit the roles of their group.
+Optionally, you can choose to propagate group roles to sub-groups.

 Traceability, Monitoring, and Audit

-Keep track and review important activities inside your applications
+Track and review important activities across your applications

-Record important events for traceability reasons: user logon, business operations, administrator operations, system security events...
+Record important events for traceability: user logon, business operations, administrator actions, system security events.

-Follow important activities in real time inside your applications such as: access to confidential data, critical transactions, security changes.
-Detect suspicious events - e.g., critical operations at unusual times.
+Follow critical activities in real time — access to confidential data, sensitive transactions, security changes.
+Detect suspicious events such as critical operations at unusual times.

 Audit User Operations

-Review in details the business operations performed in your applications (who did what, when, from where?).
-Filter them by application, user, dates, device or event.
+Review business operations in detail: who did what, when, and from where.
+Filter by application, user, date, device, or event type.
 Pinpoint issues or suspicious events.

 See how each application is used.
-Display the time and number of successful or invalid connections.
+Display the time and number of successful or failed connections.

 Audit Administrator Operations

-Review administrator activities (create users, grant permissions...).
-Filter them by application, user, date, device or event.
+Review administrator activities — user creation, permission grants.
+Filter by application, user, date, device, or event.
 Pinpoint issues or suspicious events.

 Generate Security Reports

-Generate reports about the access control configuration (users, groups, access rights, etc.).
+Generate reports on the access control configuration: users, groups, access rights, and more.

 Security Tools

-User-friendly applications, dedicated to personnel managing and controlling security
+User-friendly applications dedicated to managing and controlling security

 Administration Console (Desktop)

-Ready-to-use, Windows-based application, designed for developers and master admins setting up the environment and managing application security.
-Learn more
+Ready-to-use, Windows-based application designed for developers and master administrators setting up the environment and managing application security.

 Administration Console (Web)

-Ready-to-use web application, dedicated to administrators managing users and granting them access rights, as well as auditors controlling/reviewing application security.
-Learn more
+Ready-to-use web application dedicated to administrators managing users and granting access rights, and to auditors reviewing application security.
+Configuration is automatically backed up, protecting critical settings against accidental changes or system failures.

 Deployment Tool